New Kids on the Block: 1989–1993: Step by Step and lip synching allegations

-1993–1995: Face the Music and split
+1993–2008: Face the Music and split

 In 1993, after having split from Maurice Starr, the group shortened their name to the initialism NKOTB.
 In January 1994, their fourth studio album, Face the Music, was released.
 Their first studio album in close to four years, Face the Music was a musical departure from the group's previous efforts.
 Nearly all the songs were written and/or co-produced by the group.
 In spite of some positive critical reception, the album failed to live up to commercial expectation.
 The album's final single to chart was "Dirty Dawg" (which featured a rap cameo by Nice & Smooth), peaking at No. 66 on the Billboard Hot 100.
 The follow-up single, "Never Let You Go", failed to chart in the U.S., but did reach No. 42 in the UK Singles Chart and No. 18 in the Canadian charts.

 NKOTB went on tour to support the album, playing smaller venues such as clubs and theaters, as opposed to the arenas and stadiums they were once accustomed to.
 After experiencing increased panic attacks and anxiety, Jonathan Knight left the band.
 Shortly thereafter, the remaining four decided to officially disband the group.

 After the group's split, most of the group members started families and began to venture into other avenues.
 Jonathan Knight and Danny Wood maintained low profiles, while the other three continued their careers individually.
 Wahlberg, in particular, followed his younger brother Mark into an acting career.
 McIntyre and Jordan Knight recorded solo albums in 1999.
 In 1999, MTV attempted to reunite the group and get them to perform on that year's VMAs.
 All of the members were on board for the project, except Jonathan.
 Without him, the performance did not happen.
 In 2004, Aamer Haleem, host of VH1's Bands Reunited, also attempted to convince each of the members of New Kids on the Block to reunite for a one-night performance for the show.
 This time Jonathan agreed.
 However, McIntyre, Wahlberg, and Wood all declined.
-While Wood and Wahlberg declined on-camera interviews, McIntyre cited that the only way he would perform with the band was if the group would make the decision to reunite permanently.
+While Wood and Wahlberg declined on-camera interviews, McIntyre cited that the only way he would perform with the band was if the group would make the decision to reunite permanently, which didn't happen until April 2008.